marcosQuesada/log-api/README.md

 Key addition in a sorted set will be idempotent, and so multiple additions wouldn't change zset composition.
 Thinking in transactional insertions Zsets are not supported with Sadd command, ExecAll it does, but it does not support Preconditions.
 In any case, as Zset idempotency is ensured, we can handle zset addition on Sadd Tranaction success, so that log line addition will remain using add & sadd.

 On Zset scenario a better trade off is achieved (IMHO), using Zset we can separate logs from different applications using different buckets and Source and time can still be handled by key composition trough Scan command
+Zset bucket inclusion has been added at the end of the development cycle, needs more test coverage but it works, we include log Line keys by prefix in the destination sorted set, and so we can get separated log lines by bucket.

 ### API implementation
 The whole application has been designed as an API centric application, focused on gRPC proto definition and heavy usage of protoc compiler plugins.